-If you find yourself in a marriage with these problems, do not overlook them.
+If you find yourself in a troubled marriage with these problems, do not overlook them.
 Don’t hide your heads in the sand and think these difficulties are only going away anytime soon.
 Most of the time, they do not!
 It would help if you started talking to your spouse about it.
-These are tough times but require necessary communications.
+These are tough times but require necessary deep conversations.

-If you are starting to wonder how to know when your married life is directed to be in pain, read on.
+If you are starting to wonder how to know when your married, sex life is directed to be in pain, read on.

 Common Warning Signs of a Marriage in Trouble

 As marriage falls, frustration and distrust overtake the compassion and the affection that used to form the basis for your relationship.
 You are going out of your way to prevent each other, and you feel better apart than you are together.